 Searsport’s annual Fling into Fall celebration is great fun for the whole family.
-The event includes an antique car show, a crafts fair, a bonfire, hayrides, scarecrow-building and pumpkin-carving contests, a parade, fireworks, and much more!
+The event includes an antique car show, a craft fair, a bonfire, hayrides, scarecrow-building and pumpkin-carving contests, a parade, fireworks, and much more!

 Marshall Wharf Brewing Company, in Belfast, offers a surprisingly deep craft beer menu, along with wines, hard ciders, non-alcoholic drinks, and snacks.
 Enjoy views with your drink in their heated beer atrium overlooking the harbor Belfast Bay.
-36 Marshall Wharf, in Belfast, ME.
+36 Marshall Wharf, in Belfast, Maine.